Grim-/OutwardSuperSimpleExample/README.md

 It's the components on the GameObject that make it unique.
 (This is called Composition in programming jargon - an object is defined by the things that make it up)

-When we start adding Mesh Renderers components, Particle System components, Trail Effect components, thats when the GameObject starts to become something meaningful, a component is still a C# class but it extends from the Unity MonoBehaviour class, this is a class *ALL* GameObjects(and their constituent components) in the scene have.
+When we start adding Mesh Renderers components, Particle System components, Trail Effect components thats when the GameObject starts to become something meaningful, a component is still a C# class but it extends from the Unity MonoBehaviour class this is a class *ALL* GameObjects(and their constituent components) in the scene have.

 ## Part 1 B : A Typical Scene in Outward.